 The latest B2B marketing automation trends which will make an impact this year

-Marketing Automation has been around for several years now, but in 2015 it really flourished.
+Marketing Automation has been around for several years now, but in 2016 it really flourished.
 More companies got started with marketing automation, and others started thinking about how they could begin to use it in future.
-Our readers poll on 2016 digital marketing trends asking your views on the most commercially important marketing trend for the year ahead suggests that Marketing Automation has the biggest potential replacing Content Marketing from previous surveys.
+Our readers poll on digital marketing trends asking your views on the most commercially important marketing trend for the year ahead suggests that Marketing Automation has the biggest potential replacing Content Marketing from previous surveys.
 Google Trends also reveals a growing interest in Marketing Automation.
+That means marketing automation is one of the most important trends for 2017.

 Marketing Automation has the potential to be extremely powerful, but only if it is configured and implemented effectively.
 It is not a case of either using Marketing Automation or not using it.
 The differences between a company using the most basic form of marketing automation and one using it at it’s most advanced is likely going to be greater than the difference between one using it basically and one not using it at all.